SekhmetDesign/Plank-Shareable-Knowledge/README.md

 * [TeamViewer](https://www.teamviewer.com/en) - A proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers. ![star 4][star4 Icon] ![Freeware][Freeware Icon] ![tuijian][tuijian Icon] ![must-have][bibei Icon]

-## Third Party App Markets

-* If you came across some websites offering pirate software or cracks, please post [HERE](https://github.com/jaywcjlove/awesome-mac/issues/17).
-We love apps, authentic only :)

 ### Get Apps
 *Here are some of the major software to download the site, there are a number of OSX Mac software to share the site*